OXID-eSales/geo-blocking-module/README.md

 * Module v1.0 version works with OXID eShop compilation v6.0.0 to v6.1.x
 * Module ^v1.1 (or b-1.x branch) works with shop ^v6.2.0
 * Module b-7.0 branch is compatible with OXID eShop b-7.0
-* Module master branch is compatible with shop master

 ## Installation